isabella232/journeys.en/help/using/usecase/uc1intro.md

 ---
-title: Simple use-case
+title: About the simple use case
-description: Journey simple use-case
+description: Lean more on the journey simple use-case
 page-status-flag: never-activated
 uuid: 269d590c-5a6d-40b9-a879-02f5033863fc
 contentOwner: sauviat